 With over 140 sport routes, 12 multi pitch bolted routes, about 20 traditional lines, and some 120 boulder problems, Eagle Mountain / Mount Everest has it all.
-The mountain's location on a private game reserve provides for a great rock climbing enviroment.
+The mountain's location on a private game reserve provides for a great rock climbing environment.

-Most climbing areas are suitable for beginners and advanced climbers alike and the views, especially on the multi pitch lines are spectacular, providing a real “out of Africa” feeling.
+Most climbing areas are suitable for beginners and advanced climbers alike and the views, especially on the multi pitch lines, are spectacular, providing a real “out of Africa” feeling.

 The grade range of the 140 sport routes is 8-28, while the multi pitch bolted lines range from 11-28.
 Most of the routes are in the beginner/ intermediate range, making Mount Everest / Eagle Mountain an ideal destination for less experienced climbers.